scalacenter/advisoryboard/attendees.md

 # Advisory Board Meeting Attendees

-The Scala Center Advisory Board meets every quarter, typically by videoconference, but physically where a convenient opportunity arises for a majority of attendees, for example at a Scala conference.
+The Scala Center Advisory Board meets every quarter, typically by videoconference, but sometimes physically when a convenient opportunity arises for a majority of attendees, for example at a Scala conference.

 ## Officers

- - Chairperson: (position vacant)
+ - Chairperson: Stu Hood
  - Secretary: Seth Tisue
  - Executive Director: Sébastien Doeraene
  - Technical Advisor: Martin Odersky